Vluuks/AndroidPractice/Week1/Lab/README.md

 However, the kind of variable to be returned must be specified in the method declaration.
 We can clearly see this, as the declaration of `createInfoString()` is preceded by the keyword `String`.
 When a method does not return anything, like `printInfo()` we use `void`.
 An exception to this is the
 constructor: no return type keyword is used in its declaration.

-#### Exercises

-➡️ *Exercise 6.1:* Create a method inside the student class, which both checks how many credits a certain student has and prints to the console whether they can ask for their diploma (which you need 180 for), or they still have to study some more!
+➡️ *Exercise 6.1:* *Create a method inside the student class, which both checks how many credits a certain student has and prints to the console whether they can ask for their diploma (which you need 180 for), or they still have to study some more!*

-➡️ *Exercise 6.2:* Rewrite the method created at 5.1 so that instead of just printing everything directly, it makes a call to another method which handles the credit checking part and returns true or false, depending on whether the student is eligible for their diploma.
+➡️ *Exercise 6.2:* *Rewrite the method created at 5.1 so that instead of just printing everything directly, it makes a call to another method which handles the credit checking part and returns true or false, depending on whether the student is eligible for their diploma.*

 {% spoiler "Hint: Compiling and running Java code" %}
 To compile your Java file to a .class file, use this command on the terminal: